Last updated on June 9th, 2021 at 04:19 pm

 How about 30-50%… yikes.
 With good marketing, you could acquire fee-for-service new patients FAR cheaper.

-Dr. Winteregg breaks this subject down much more thoroughly, along with some tips for getting out of reduced fee plans in his article Afraid of Raising Fees?
+Jeff Blumberg breaks this subject down much more thoroughly, along with some tips for getting out of reduced fee plans in his article Insurance Plans – Can You Really Drop Them?

 2. Buying a Retiring Dentist’s Charts